nicolasyounes/engn3903/2_Getting_started-JupyterLab-ARE.md

-# Starting a JupyterLab Sesssion using the Australian Research Environment
+# Starting a JupyterLab Session using the Australian Research Environment

 ## What is the Australian Research Environment (ARE)?
 In ENGN3903, we will exclusively use the JupyerLab app on ARE to conduct our weekly laboratory sessions.